Alabama Butterfly Atlas

 View county names by moving the mouse over a county or view a map with county names

-The Twin-spot Skipper inhabits the margins of a wide variety of wetland habitats, including freshwater to slightly brackish marshes, ditches, wet areas along utility right-of-ways, wet pinewoods, and open marshy and grassy fields.
+Many wetland habitats including freshwater to slightly brackish marshes, ditches, wet areas along utility right-of-ways, wet pinewoods, open marshy and grassy fields, savannas, and margins of wet woods.

-In Florida, the larvae are reported to feed on grasses (Poaceae) that include Broom Sedge (Andropogon virginicus), Lopsided Indian Grass (Sorghastrum secundum), and the highly invasive Cogongrass (Imperata cylindrica).
+Reports from nearby states list grasses that include Broom Sedge (Andropogon virginicus), Lopsided Indian Grass (Sorghastrum secundum), and the highly invasive Cogongrass (Imperata cylindrica).

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.